-- 2.1 Cameron Homes supports South Staffordshire District Council in progressing with a review of the South Staffordshire District Plan as required by Policy SAD1.
-This provides the opportunity for the Council to comprehensively review the following matters: - South Staffordshire's own objectively assessed housing need and the potential for housing supply within the District (including existing safeguarded land identified through the Site Allocations Document) to meet this need. - The potential role of housing supply options within the District to meet unmet cross boundary needs from the wider Greater Birmingham Housing Market Area (GBHMA), including from the Black Country. - Employment land requirements for South Staffordshire - South Staffordshire's potential role in meeting wider unmet employment needs through the Duty to Co-operate. - The appropriateness of the existing settlement hierarchy and the strategic distribution of growth in light of new housing and employment needs. - The need for further additional safeguarded housing and employment land for longer term development needs, and the role of safeguarded land in meeting housing shortfalls across the GBHMA, including South Staffordshire's own needs. - Gypsy, Traveller and Travelling Showpeople provision. - A comprehensive Green Belt Review undertaken jointly with the Black Country authorities, to inform any further Green Belt release to accommodate new development within the District. - 2.2 The National Planning Policy Framework (NPPF 2021) requires local planning authorities to keep policies in their Local Plans up to date by considering a review at least once every five years. - 2.3 Cameron Homes supports the Council's proactive approach in continuing with a review of the Local Plan to ensure that an up-to-date policy framework exists with the District to guide growth to 2039 and to ensure that development is genuinely plan-led.
+- 2.1 Lovell Homes supports South Staffordshire District Council in progressing with a review of the South Staffordshire District Plan as required by Policy SAD1.
+This provides the opportunity for the Council to comprehensively review the following matters: - South Staffordshire's own objectively assessed housing need and the potential for housing supply within the district (including existing safeguarded land identified through the Site Allocations Document) to meet this need. - The potential role of housing supply options within the district to meet unmet cross boundary needs from the wider Greater Birmingham Housing Market Area (GBHMA), including from the Black Country. - Employment land requirements for South Staffordshire - South Staffordshire's potential role in meeting wider unmet employment needs through the Duty to Co-operate. - The appropriateness of the existing settlement hierarchy and the strategic distribution of growth in light of new housing and employment needs. - The need for further additional safeguarded housing and employment land for longer term development needs, and the role of safeguarded land in meeting housing shortfalls across the GBHMA, including South Staffordshire's own needs. - Gypsy, Traveller and Travelling Showpeople provision. - A comprehensive Green Belt Review undertaken jointly with the Black Country authorities, to inform any further Green Belt release to accommodate new development within the district. - 2.2 The National Planning Policy Framework (NPPF 2023) requires local planning authorities to keep policies in their Local Plans up to date by considering a review at least once every five years. - 2.3 Lovell Homes supports the Council's proactive approach in continuing with a review of the Local Plan to ensure that an up-to-date policy framework exists with the district to guide growth to 2041 and to ensure that development is genuinely plan-led.

-- 2.4 The Preferred Options consultation document followed the identification of the Council's preferred spatial housing strategy in October 2019, which established a proposed settlement hierarchy and an approach to delivering infrastructure-led development in line with settlement hierarchy and larger urban extensions focused to the north of the Black Country conurbation. - 2.5 The Publication Plan identifies proposed site allocations to meet the preferred strategy, including previously safeguarded land such as Land adjoining Saredon Road, Cheslyn Hay which is included as a proposed housing allocation (Policy SA5 Site Ref: 119a).
+- 2.4 The Preferred Options consultation document followed the identification of the Council's preferred spatial housing strategy in October 2019, which established a proposed settlement hierarchy and an approach to delivering infrastructure-led development in line with settlement hierarchy and larger urban extensions focused to the north of the Black Country conurbation. - 2.5 The Publication Plan identifies proposed site allocations to meet the proposed housing requirement, including previously safeguarded land such as Land at Pool House Road, Wombourne which is included as a proposed housing allocation (Policy SA5 Site Ref: 285, 562/415 & 459).
+It should be noted that Lovell Homes' interest extends to parcels 459 and 562/415, with site 285 being promoted by others.